xvalovic/swi1-2017-even-git/terezapliskova.md

-Your favorite fruit: ...
+Your favorite fruit: apple

 Your favorite city: ...

-Your favorite vegetable: ...
+Your favorite vegetable: cucumber

 Your favorite color: ...